KushalGoyal09/Campus-Web/README.md

-# This project has been shifted
+# This project has been shifted to [campus-connect](https://github.com/KushalGoyal09/campus-connect).